MaciejGowin/java-workshops-for-dummies/workshops-draft.md

         (...)
 ```

 > In Java you can assign subclass instance to the parent object reference variable.
-Keep in mind that it will restrict the available methods to the one defined in the parent class.
+Keep in mind that it will restrict
+> the available methods to the one defined in the parent class.

-* Add Airplane subclasses constructor which supports registration number
+* Add Airplane subclasses constructors which support registration numbers

-**File:** *com/coderbrother/PassengerAirplane.java*
+**File:** *com/airfake/PassengerAirplane.java*
 ```java
     (...)